Costs for Litigants-in-Person

 The Committee requested that the Clerk provide it with advice as to how to respond to the concerns and arguments noted in the submissions to the initial consultation paper, particularly given the diversity of views expressed by submitters and the fundamental question as to the nature of costs

-The Clerk, Mr Sebastian Hartley, provided his advice in a paper published on 15 March 2021, which was considered by the Committee at its meeting of 23 March 2021.
+The previous Clerk to the Rules Committee, Mr Sebastian Hartley, provided his advice in a paper published on 15 March 2021, which was considered by the Committee at its meeting of 23 March 2021.

 Following its discussions on 23 March 2021, the Committee arrived at an interim decision in respect of a number of issues arising under this heading, as canvassed in the clerk's paper, but was unable to arrive at a consensus view on a number of points.